SJ4046 - Moving Image and Sound Practice (2020/21)

 Practical projects are individually assessed, but students are expected to work co-operatively as crew members, as appropriate to specific production tasks on each other’s projects.

-Both sets of students will also be expected to produce one academic essay, analyzing questions of genre and mise en scène, arising from the practical (photographic, and moving image and sound production) work on the module, as well as reflecting on the process of practice/theory interaction throughout.
+All will be expected to produce one academic essay, analyzing questions of genre and mise en scène arising from the practical work on the module, as well as reflecting on the process of practice/theory interaction throughout.

 Bordwell, D. and K. Thompson, Film Art: An Introduction, various edn (N.Y.: McGraw Hill)